dranidis/permutation-sjt/README.md

 # permutation-sjt

 A quite fast permutation algorithm that does not use a lot of memory, O(n).

-Instead of returning a whole array of permutations, the method `next()` return the next permutation.
-The boolan method `hasNext()` checks if there is a next permutation.
+Instead of returning a whole array of permutations, the method `next()` returns the next permutation.
+Each permutation is based on the previous and is calculated quickly.

+The boolean method `hasNext()` checks if there is a next permutation.

-The arrays returned by `next()` can be used as the indices for the array to be permuted.
-For example we can use map as in the following example to get a permutation of an array:
+The array returned by `next()` can be used as the indices for the actual array to be permuted.
+For example we can use map as in the following example to get a permutation of the actual array:

 ```TypeScript
 const arr = ['A', 'B', 'C'];